Humber Bay Arch Bridge

 Every city has its unique and popular landmarks.
 That special place where you will take your memorable event photos, like a wedding or graduation.
 It's that landmark that you always bring visitors to see and enjoy.
 You take pride in it as a resident of the area because of the joy and utility it brings to the place you call home.

-For anyone that lives in downtown Toronto, Etobicoke or Humber Bay Shores, the Humber Bay Arch Bridge is that well-known and beloved landmark.
+For anyone who lives in downtown Toronto, Etobicoke or Humber Bay Shores, the Humber Bay Arch Bridge is that well-known and beloved landmark.
 As much as the Toronto skyline is a revered site for all of those living in the area, the Humber Bay Arch Bridge is well known for its breathtaking design and construction.

 The Humber Bay Arch Bridge connects much more than two sides of the river.
 It continues a more than 1400-kilometre-long path connecting dozens of communities from Lake Ontario to Lake Erie and the St-Lawrence River.
 It connects Humber Bay Shores and the community of Etobicoke to downtown Toronto.